CLSx/clsx-playbook/clsx-in-a-box.md

 ## Things To Do Before the Event

-Choose a simple project management tool
+### Choose a simple project management tool

-We suggest to use a tool where memorize things to do and done.
+We suggest to use a tool where memorize things to do and already done by the team.
 A great project management tool like Trello \(or similar kanban softwares\) could suit that need.
-It simple, web-based and very good for teamworks.
+It simple, web-based and very good for teamworks. \[link to our fac-simile trello board or image\]

+### Find a Venue

+### Find a suitable date

 ### Write a Battle Plan Document

 In order to organize contacts and write down some useful notes.
 It might collect things like: